guidocella/mpv-image-config/README.md

 ## Why?

 * mpv is feature rich and far more extensible than any image viewer.
 You can easily add original key bindings, set up conditional profiles and do pretty much anything with Lua scripts
-* Zoomed images with a good scaling filter look better than in image viewers (or at least the ones I previously used), and you can even improve image quality further with GLSL shaders like https://github.com/bloc97/Anime4K
+* Zoomed images look better than in image viewers (or at least the ones I previously used), and you can even improve image quality further with GLSL shaders like https://github.com/bloc97/Anime4K
 * You can use quit-watch-later with directories of images
 * You can browse directories with both videos and images in one application
 * It supports Wayland unlike sxiv or feh